RUB-Project-Team/sentimentanalysis/README.md

 Twitter API and Twitter data streaming methods were used extract tweet data.
 We used an hour window every day for seven days to extract tweet data.

 ### II.
 Pre-processing and Data Normalization
 Preprocessing a Twitter dataset involves a series of tasks like removing all types of irrelevant information like emojis, special characters and links, Stop Words Removal, Tokenizing, term frequency calculations.
-These tasks were performed using libraries llike NLTK, TextBlob.

 ### III.
 Database management
 Normalized data was then loaded into a Postgres development database prior to being converted into a Heroku database.